 - You’re fighting debt with debt: While debt consolidation can work for the fiscally disciplined, bad habits might be the reason you’re considering consolidation in the first place, and a new loan won’t fix that.

 Debt consolidation is true to its name.
-When you consolidate your debts, you’re taking out a new, bigger loan to pay off a bunch of your existing debts.
-Instead of paying several different creditors, you’ll be paying a single bill for the new loan.
-Your monthly payment will likely be lower with the new single loan than the combined payments of your previous debts.
+When you consolidate your debts, you’re taking out a new, bigger loan to pay off a bunch of your existing debts with only one creditor.
+Your monthly payment will likely be lower with the new loan.
 Unlike debt settlement, you do not actually reduce the principal amount you owe — you’ll still be paying the full amount.

-What Kinds of Debt Consolidation Loans Are There?
+What Kind of Debt Consolidation Loans Are There?

-Secured consolidation loans are tied to some sort of collateral — a valuable asset that the lender can take in the event you no longer pay your bills.
-Common collateral includes your house or car.
-It’s easier to qualify for a secured loan since there’s less risk to the lender.
-For the same reason, it’s also usually easier to get a larger amount at a lower interest rate.
-The interest may also be tax-deductible.
+Secured consolidation loans are tied to some sort of collateral — a valuable asset that the lender can take in the event you no longer pay your bills such as your house or car.
+It’s easier to qualify for a secured loan since there’s less risk to the lender, and for the same reason, it’s also usually easier to get a larger amount at a lower interest rate.
+In some cases, the interest may also be tax-deductible.

-Of course, while it’s easier for you to land this kind of loan, you could also lose your assets if you default.
-You may also be paying down this kind of loan for much longer.
+While it’s easier for you to land this kind of loan, you could also lose your assets if you default, and you may be paying it down much longer.
 Home equity loans are among the most common kind of secured debt-consolidation loans.